Chalo1996/simple_shell/README.md

-The Shell
+# The Simple Shell Project
-Updated Readme for simple shell project